Entire Homes / By Kerry O'Brien / November 17, 2016

 With their expert team in place, Maria and Eric found that communication was key.
 They had detailed conversations about measurements, finishes, and placement prior to work starting, saving time and headaches.
-Nick’s team helped keep the project on track and were key partners in addressing issues that came up as work progressed.
+Their contractor’s team helped keep the project on track and were key partners in addressing issues that came up as work progressed.
 Vida kept balance and prioritization top of mind to negotiate cost, quality, and lead times.

 Kitchen selects >> cabinets: IKEA / cabinet doors: custom walnut / countertop, backsplash, and open shelf: Caesarstone / sink: Blanco / faucet: Kohler / fridge, dishwasher, stove: Bosch

 Bathroom selects >> floor tile: Mutina Mews: chevron / wall tile: 2×6 matte white subway tile / door hardware: Omnia: stainless steel levers / faucet and shower fixtures: California Faucets / sink: WS bath: white ceramic / toilet: Toto